coder/coder/docs/admin/architectures/index.md

 ### Control plane

-When considering the control plane, it's essential to focus on node sizing, resource limits, and the number of replicas.
+To ensure stability and reliability of the Coder control plane, it's essential to focus on node sizing, resource limits, and the number of replicas.
 We recommend referencing public cloud providers such as AWS, GCP, and Azure for guidance on optimal configurations.
 A reasonable approach involves using scaling formulas based on factors like CPU, memory, and the number of users.

 While the minimum requirements specify 1 CPU core and 2 GB of memory per `coderd` replica, it is recommended to allocate additional resources to ensure